Online Gambling Regulations In New Zealand

 The same laws apply to online sports betting and betting at online casinos.
 As a result, betting is legal when managed outside the country but still accepts players from New Zealand.
 Similar laws apply to online poker, and playing at a foreign casino not based in New Zealand is legal.

-Regulations for NZ players and Online Gambling Sites
+Regulations for NZ Players and Online Gambling Sites

 The New Zealand government regulates gambling activities in the country.
 When the Gambling Act of 2003 was passed, online gambling became legal for NZ residents over the age of 18.
 The catch was to play at casinos located overseas.